axiezai/axiezai.github.io/_posts/2018-12-28-rubber-bands-tie-our-brains-together-too.md

 <figcaption style = "font-size:65%; text-align:center">White matter fibers inside a human brain</figcaption>
 </p>

-Unfortunately, instead of the colorful image, researchers get a matrix of numbers representing a weighted scalar of the connection strength between pairs of brain regions:
+Unfortunately, instead of the colorful image, researchers work with a matrix of weighted scalars representing connection strength between pairs of brain regions:

 <p align = "center">
 <img src = "/figures/b03_fs2_scmatrix.png" style = "width:350px">
 <figcaption style = "font-size:65%; text-align:center;"> Structural connectivity matrix, notice how the intra-hemisphere connections are dense (near the diagonal), whereas the inter-hemisphere connections are sparse (off-diagonal squares).
 Colors inside the matrix represent the connectivity strength between regions. </figcaption>
 </p>

 The obvious flaw in this matrix is that there is no spatial information about the data points.
 We only know the connection strengths between regions, but we do not know the location of each brain region, and we have no coordinate system defining the relative distance between each adjacent brain region.
-While this is a fatal weakness in our data, by utilizing rubber bands, i.e., spectral clustering, we can group these data points onto a graph representation of the brain without spatial information.
+While this is a fatal weakness in our data, by utilizing rubber bands, i.e., spectral clustering, we can group these data points onto a brain without spatial information.

 ## Basic graph representation and graph notation
 Given this set of $N$ brain regions $x_1, ..., x_N$ and connection strength $c_{i,j} \geq 0$ between all pairs of brain regions $x_i$ and $x_j$, we can transform this data into a simple representation on a graph: $G = (V,E)$.
 Each node $V_i$ in this graph ($G$) represents a brain region $x_i$.
 Two nodes are are connected if the connection strength $c_{i,j}$ between the brain regions $x_i$ and $x_j$ is bigger than zero (or a threshold), then the edge (E) between the two nodes is weighted by $c_{i,j}$.